rajiv-sudo/eks-kubernetes-series/Examples/02-EBS-CSI-for-EKS/README.md

 # Summary
-In this example, we will create an EBS volume in AWS.
-Then we will use the EBS volume to mount inside our pods within the EKS cluster for storage persistance.
+In this example, we will use an EBS volume to mount inside our pods within the EKS cluster for storage persistance.
 We will use the [Amazon EBS CSI Driver](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html).
 The steps used in this example is based on AWS documentation provided within [Amazon EBS CSI Driver](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html).

 # Pre-requisites
 1. No addtional pre-requisites needed for this example.
 If you completed all the steps in [01 - Setting up and connecting to an Amazon EKS Cluster](https://github.com/rajiv-sudo/eks-kubernetes-series/tree/main/Examples/01-EKS-setup-and-connect), then all required pre-requisites for this example are already satisfied